adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 provided in order for the members of the group to be grouped together in a sub-menu under the specified menu name.

-In the this case, we strongly recommend providing at least the two entries for Windows and Macintosh platform Roman script name strings.
-You may also include as any another localized name strings that may be useful.
+In this case, we strongly recommend providing at least the two entries for Windows and Macintosh platform Roman script name strings.
+You may also include any another localized name strings that may be useful.

 If the font is not part of such a group, then the `sizemenuname` statements must be omitted, and all fields but the first (design size) for the parameter